ashh20x/hashbuzz-unified/docs/CAMPAIGN_RATE_LIMIT_SYSTEM_DESIGN.md

 ## Scope

-You run two promo types on X (Basic tier):
+We run two promo types on X (Basic tier):

 * **Quest**: 15 minutes.
 At end, fetch user IDs and comment content for replies and quotes.
 * **Awareness**: 60 minutes.
 At end, fetch user IDs for likes, reposts, replies, and quotes.